Quantitative statistical stability for the equilibrium states of piecewise partially hyperbolic maps: Preliminary Results

-We apply the fact that $G$ satisfies the property (G2) (all previous results doe not depend on (G2)).
-Moreover, besides satisfying equation (\ref{kdljfhkdjfkasd}), the constant $L$ mentioned in (f1) and (f3) is also supposed to be close enough to $1$ such that $(\alpha \cdot L)^\zeta<1$ (or $\alpha$ is close enough to $0$).
-It is clearly satisfied by example \ref{sesprowerpo} and hence by example \ref{sesprowerpoo} of section \ref{ooisidrosr}.
+In this section, we introduce in Definition \ref{Lips3} the concept of Holder's constant of a signed measure on $\Sigma$.
+We also make use of the hypotheses (G2) for the first time.
+Moreover, apart from satisfying equation (\ref{kdljfhkdjfkasd}), the constant $L_1$ mentioned in (f1) and (f3) is also required to be sufficiently close to $1$ such that $(\alpha \cdot L_1)^\zeta<1$ (or $\alpha$ is close enough to $0$).
+This condition is satisfied by the examples of Section \ref{ooisidrosr}.